longcoding/moon-api-gateway/README.md

 Execute request and check response code and content.

 ## Future update
-* log function
 * Authentication for private API
-* Cluster
+* Docker-compose
-    - by Ehcache RMI replication
-    - by RabbitMq
+    - Easy To Run

 ## Contact
 For any inquiries, you can reach me at longcoding@gmail.com